toggledbits/lexpjs/README.md

 ### Reserved Words

-As a result of the syntax, the following words are reserved and may not be used as identifiers or function names: `true, false, null, each, in, first, of, with, if, then, else, elif, elsif, elseif, endif, case, when, do, done, define, and, or, not, NaN, Infinity`.
+As a result of the syntax, the following words are reserved and may not be used as identifiers or function names: `true, false, null, each, in, first, of, with, if, then, else, elif, elsif, elseif, endif, case, when, do, done, define, and, or, not, NaN, Infinity, pi`.
 Note that keywords and identifiers are case-sensitive, so while `each` is not an acceptable identifier, `Each` or `EACH` would be.
 The names of all defined functions are also reserved.

-<small>Updated 2023-Feb-24 (for version 23055)</small>
+<small>Updated 2023-Oct-23 (for version 23296)</small>